GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

   - 🏛 DAO operations

 > The treasury exists not to accumulate wealth,
 > but to sustain, activate, and grow a **living cultural ecosystem**.

-> Every token, every ETH spent is participation in a **shared legacy**.
+> Every token, every ETH spent represents **participation in a shared legacy**.

 ---

 ## 8️⃣ Roadmap

 Global Park DAO follows a **phased development path** balancing:
-- Strategic deployment,
+- Strategic deployment
-- Community growth,
+- Community growth
-- Long-term infrastructure stability.
+- Long-term infrastructure stability

-Each milestone builds toward a fully decentralized and culturally embedded ecosystem.
+Each milestone builds toward a **fully decentralized, culturally embedded ecosystem**.

 ---